404saint/contextlens/README.md

 ## Why This Tool Exists

-* Many modern services are hosted on **managed clouds** (AWS, Google, Azure, Cloudflare) where infrastructure attacks are impractical for small-scale testing.
+* Modern services are often hosted on **managed clouds** (AWS, Google, Azure, Cloudflare) where infrastructure attacks are impractical for small-scale testing.
-* **ContextLens prioritizes your effort**, showing when it’s worth focusing on infrastructure versus application-layer logic.
+* **ContextLens prioritizes your effort**, showing when it’s worth focusing on infrastructure versus application-layer issues.
 * Saves time, reduces noise, and allows security professionals or developers to focus on what matters.

 ---